GSG-FC02/Bonappetit/README.md

 ## User story :
-* * As a user I can find all recipes from the ingredients that I have in my fridge to make it easy to me decide what I want meal for today.
+* As a user I can find all recipes from the ingredients that I have in my fridge to make it easy to me decide what I want meal for today.
-* also, I need the website decide me sometimes and send me a random meal to try something new and different of what I eat as usual.
+* As a user, I can let the website decide me sometimes and send me a random meal to try something new and different of what I eat as usual.
-* it would be nice if the website have a section to get me the restaurants in some location and information about this restaurant in case I want to eat outside my house.
+* As a user, I can get the restaurants in some location and information about this restaurant in case I want to eat outside my house.

 ## How run the project locale :
 * git clone https://github.com/GSG-FC02/Bonappetit.git